Kai6662/Transcriptome-Explorer/README.md

 ## Getting Help

 If you encounter any issues or have any questions, please check the [GitHub Issues page](https://github.com/Kai6662/Transcriptome-Explorer/issues) for this repository.
 If you don't see your issue, feel free to open a new one.

+## Citation

+If you use this workflow in your research, please cite this GitHub repository.
+Here is an example citation:

+K. Cui (2023).
+Transcriptome-Explorer.
+GitHub.
+Available at: https://github.com/Kai6662/Transcriptome-Explorer